 “Alright,” I said.
 What else could I do?
-I followed the little man exactly where I knew he was headed: straight down into hell.
+I followed the little man exactly where I knew he was headed: straight to hell.

 Discharged and Penniless Soldier in The Devil’s Sooty Brother, Grimms.
 Picture by Hans Sebald Beham.